knicholson32/unabridged/app/README.md

 ### ToDo
-[ ] Allow an account to be re-authenticated, so if there is an issue you don't lose all the books [ ] Process parts as well as chapters (See Bobiverse: We Are Legion)
+[ ] Allow an account to be re-authenticated, so if there is an issue you don't lose all the books [ ] Process parts as well as chapters (See Bobiverse: We Are Legion) [ ] Re-implement AAXtoMP3 in-house to enable the titles to be what we specifically set (AAXtoMP3 picks second title which is the title and subtitle combined)

+### Important Links
+* https://github.com/djdembeck/Audnexus.bundle -> used for getting metadata in Plex